grotius-cnc/imgOverTCPIP/README.md

 ![imgOverTCPIP](https://github.com/grotius-cnc/imgOverTCPIP/blob/main/GitHubSample.png)

-Transfer image over TCP/IP socket.
-This is really fast. ~10ms for the attached picture.

 Skynet Cyberdyne ported the original code to cpp and transferred the code into a cmake project.

 The code has 2 projects wich are build by the toplevel cmake file.